WolframResearch/WolframClientForPython/_sources/docpages/basic_usages.rst.txt

 Generate a Secured Authentication Key
 +++++++++++++++++++++++++++++++++++++

-Using a Wolfram Desktop, or a the Wolfram Public Cloud, generate a new authentication key called `pythonclientlibrary`:
+Using a Wolfram Desktop, or a the Wolfram Public Cloud, generate a new authentication key, and give it a name e.g. `pythonclientlibrary`:

 .. code-block :: wl